PROJECT STABILIZATION

 Experienced project managers don’t move faster first.
-They get clearer first.
+They get clear first.

 What this pattern is